| 开发者 |

 | 版权网址: | 版权信息 |

 Yes.
 You can enable the review workflow for posts, pages, products, and custom post types from the settings screen.
+We cannot guarantee compatibility with all custom content types, but we are confident most cases are handled.

 Yes.
 Flow sends email notifications for key review lifecycle events, helping teams stay aligned on status changes.
+Slack integration is also included in the Pro version.

 Yes.
 Flow is compatible with WooCommerce-powered sites and content workflows.